LegNeato/wgpu-workgroup-memory-bug/README.md

 Check the GitHub Actions results to see the test failing on Windows but passing on Linux and macOS.

-## Root Cause

-This appears to be a bug in Naga's SPIR-V to HLSL translation, specifically around:
-- Workgroup size propagation
-- Shared memory declarations
-- Thread synchronization

 When the same shader runs through Vulkan on Windows (e.g., using SwiftShader), it produces the correct result, confirming the issue is in the DX12/HLSL path.